MSc/PGDip Deaf Education / Overview

 - Entry requirements

-You must hold qualified teacher status (QTS) or equivalent.
+You must hold qualified teacher status (QTS).
 The course is also available to those who are qualified to work in further education who have evidence of Qualified Teacher Learning and Skills (QTLS).
 Applicants should have at least one year's teaching experience.
 However other relevant experience may be considered in discussion with the programme team.

 For those applicants with teaching qualifications outside of the UK, applicants must evidence that their teaching qualifications are recognised in their home country.